3lvis/Sync/README.md

 * Auto-mapping of relationships (one-to-one, one-to-many and many-to-many)
 * Smart-updates, only updates your `NSManagedObject`s if the server values are different (useful when using `NSFetchedResultsController` delegates)
 * Uniquing, Core Data does this based on `objectID`s, we use your primary key (such as `id`) for this
+* `NSOperation` subclass, any Sync process can be queued and cancelled at any time!

 ## Table of Contents